Dace617/Everfall/README.md

 If you would like to keep any modified gamefiles, please back them up before you do this step.

+---

+Once installed Everfall uses a Mod Organizer plugin called RootBuilder to simulate the game files for Dragon's Dogma Dark Arisen and should no longer interfere with your Steam installation ***WITH THE LARGE EXCEPTION OF SAVE FILES*** this is detailed later in the document [HERE](-a-note-on-existing-save-files)

 ### Wabbajack Preparations